diabasecoin/diabase/doc/tor.md

 	./dashd -onion=127.0.0.1:9050 -externalip=ssapp53tmftyjmjb.onion -discover

-## 3. List of known Dash Core Tor relays
+## 3. List of known Diabase Core Tor relays

 Note: All these nodes are hosted by masternodehosting.com